preston-thomas/nfl_advanced_statistics/README.md

-# NFL Advanced Statistics Project
+# NFL Advanced Statistics Data Pipeline Project

 This will hone my data engineering skills while exploring some of my greatest passions in life - the NFL and advanced metrics.